bigfix/developer.bigfix.com/site/pages/relevance/guide/session/fixletinspectors.md

 These Inspectors allow you to inspect the results of BES Fixlet messages, including relevance and affected computers.

-Click [here](/relevance/reference/bes-result.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-result.html) to access the page describing these inspectors.